Decoding Power Input: A complete walkthrough

 Power Input vs. Power Output: A Key Distinction

 It's essential to distinguish between power input and power output.
+The difference between these two values represents the energy lost due to inefficiencies within the device, typically expressed as heat.
 Power input is the power supplied to a device, while power output is the power delivered by the device.
-The difference between these two values represents the energy lost due to inefficiencies within the device, typically expressed as heat.
 This loss is related to the device's efficiency.

 Efficiency (%) = (Power Output / Power Input) x 100

-For example, if a device has a power input of 100W and a power output of 80W, its efficiency is 80%.
+Take this: if a device has a power input of 100W and a power output of 80W, its efficiency is 80%.
 The remaining 20W is lost as heat.
 Higher efficiency means less energy wasted and lower operating costs.

 Interpreting Power Input Specifications: A Step-by-Step Guide